-Figure 3D depicts both existing and proposed future Airport land uses.
+Figure 3I depicts proposed future Airport land uses.
 The underlying existing on-Airport land uses in the legend remain, but an overlay has been added to better illustrate the Airport's functional areas.
-These areas are defined as follows:
+These areas are defined as follows:4